-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.First, how many old contacts do you already know that can help you in your venture?
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.First, how many old contacts do you already know that can help you in your venture?
 It's always easier to go back and rebuild old contacts then it is to build new relationships.

 However, if you want to start from scratch, start attending every networking event you can schedule.
 How many?
 In our business, some of our most successful coaches use networking exclusively and attend at least 10 to 15 networking functions per week.